 - skill in bibliographic research methods and writing employed by those in the helping professions and effective use of library and computer-based resources

 - an understanding and application of ethical principles and personal responsibility in the helping professions

 Core courses in the major include the following which are listed in the order in which they should be taken.
 All courses require a grade of C- or better to qualify for graduation in the major.
 Students must pass HD327 with a grade of C- or better to enroll in Human Development comps.

 - Counseling Strategies: Theory and Practice

 - Internship in Human Development

-The extensive 195-hour internship and a minimum of five (5) other courses are required in the emphasis area of the student's choice.
-Students may choose a developmental, global, clinical, health & wellness, or creative arts emphasis.
+In addition to these core courses, the extensive 195-hour senior internship, HD comps (Winter Term of senior year) and a minimum of four (4) other courses are required in the emphasis area of the student's choice.
+Students may choose a developmental, global, clinical, or creative arts emphasis.
 In special cases the student in conjunction with a Mentor may design an alternative area.

-To minor in human development, a student must complete HD 101S Introduction to Human Development, HD 210 Counseling Strategies Theory and Practice (Prerequisite: HD 101S or PS 101S), and a choice of three additional courses in Human Development.
+To minor in human development, a student must complete HD 101S Introduction to Human Development and four additional courses in Human Development.

 Courses used for the minor require a grade of C- or better.